Best Canadian Cities To Treasure The Beautiful Winter Season

 Quebec City, Quebec: European Canada

 But this city isn’t just good for shopping and architecture gawking.
-Quebec City is also home to the world’s largest winter festival, featuring things such as snow baths, night parades, snow slides, giant foosball, snow sculptures, shows, sleigh rides, and skating.
+Quebec City is also home to the world’s largest winter festival, Carnaval of Quebec, featuring things such as snow baths, night parades, snow slides, giant foosball, snow sculptures, shows, sleigh rides, and skating.

 Tip: smaller, quaint accommodations are available near Old Quebec, the original oldest part of Quebec City.

-In November they also close off some of the streets and Red Bull puts on “Red Bull Crashed Ice”, a high-paced downhill ski tournament through the winding francophone streets of the only walled city north of Mexico.
+In years past in November they also close off some of the streets and Red Bull puts on “Red Bull Crashed Ice”, a high-paced downhill ski tournament through the winding francophone streets of the only walled city north of Mexico.
+With major changes to group gatherings and sporting events, Crashed Ice in Quebec City has been placed on hold (2021).

 Churchill, Manitoba for Polar Bears